A note about fish and chips

 There are six tables here and we would recommend that you eat in rather than take away to ensure that the batter is crisp and the fish freshly cooked.

-You can inspect the fillets of fish before you order and the staff are happy to engage in a discussion about the freshness of each.
+You can inspect the fillets before you order and the staff are happy to engage in a discussion about the freshness of each.
 They definitely recommended the “gummy” when we asked about which type of fish we should order.
 It is a long running Tasmanian favourite.

 Street: 17 Forbes St